-The following member of staff is the Prevent Lead and has undertaken Prevent Lead training:
+The following member of staff is the Prevent Lead and has undertaken Prevent Lead training

-Mr Mike Harrison (Headteacher)
+Mr Mike Harrison

 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's/college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+The school's/college's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral.